searKing/golang/README.md

     - ID() — returns goroutine id of the goroutine that calls it.
     - Lock — represents a goroutine ID, with goroutine ID checked, that is whether GoRoutines of lock newer and check caller differ.
 * [hashring](https://pkg.go.dev/github.com/searKing/golang/go/container/hashring) — hashring provides a consistent hashing function, read more about consistent hashing on wikipedia:  [Consistent_hashing](http://en.wikipedia.org/wiki/Consistent_hashing).
+* [RotateFile](https://pkg.go.dev/github.com/searKing/golang/go/os) — RotateFile derived from os.File, and is designed to ease administration of systems that generate large numbers of files.
+It allows automatic rotation, removal, and handler of files.
+Each file may be handled daily, weekly, monthly, strftimely, time_layoutly or when it grows too large.
+    - [WithRotate]https://pkg.go.dev/github.com/searKing/golang/third_party/github.com/sirupsen/logrus) - WithRotate is an example of os.RotateFile register for logrus.

 # GoGenerateTools
 [`go generate`](https://blog.golang.org/generate) is only useful if you have tools to use it with!
 Here is an incomplete list of useful tools that generate code.